 Supplement skin care

-Essential oils are known to maintain the beauty of the skin and gently nourish it.
-For sensitive skin, rose oil, lavender oil, geranium oil or chamomile oil are recommended.
-Mature skin benefits from the beneficial properties of frankincense, rose and myrrh essential oils.
-If your skin is rather oily, you can care for it with oils from sandalwood and cedarwood.
-Essential oils can even help with neurodermatitis: The oil of blue chamomile in combination with jojoba and evening primrose oil is best.When applying essential oils to the skin, pay attention to the correct dosage to avoid reactions such as redness, itching or dryness!
+Essential oils are known to preserve the beauty of the skin and gently care for it.
+Rose oil, lavender oil, geranium oil or chamomile oil are recommended for sensitive skin.
+Mature skin benefits from the positive properties of frankincense, rose and myrrh essential oils.
+If your skin is rather oily, you can care for it with sandalwood and cedarwood oils.
+Essential oils can even help with atopic dermatitis: Blue chamomile oil is best used in combination with jojoba and evening primrose oil.

 Hair care with essential oils